How Coastal Detox Helps Residents in Florida Detox From Alcohol

 More Effects of Alcohol Addiction and Abuse

-• Infertility: Over a longer period of time, drinking excessive amounts of alcohol may lead to infertility.
+- Infertility: Over a more extended period, drinking excessive amounts of alcohol may lead to infertility.

 Excessive drinking, on a single occasion or over a length of time, can lead to serious health problems, chronic diseases, co-occurring mental health disorders, and even alcohol-related death.
 Alcoholism also impacts users’ behavior, which can result in accidents and violence.
 The effects of alcohol addiction are grave and far-reaching.